the-teachingRSE-project/competencies/competencies.md

 @sec:values elaborates on the values that provide the guiding principles for the work of an RSE.
 @sec:required-generic-skills defines a set of core skills based on these values.
-The skills themselves fall into three categories, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.
+There are many ways to categorise the competencies of an RSE.
+We chose to distribute these competencies over three categories to reflect the fact that RSEs are both competent researchers (the research skills, Section
+@sec:research-skills) and software engineers (the software/technical skills, Section @sec:software-skills).
+The third categories (communication skills, Section @sec:communication-skills) forms the bridge between the former two categories.
 To justify the selection of these skills, we also list some current tasks and discuss the skills used therein.
 As with any general skill set, not all RSEs will need